predatorx7/launcher_helper/example/README.md

 ________

-- To get all applications & their additional information, use `getAllApps` method from `LauncherHelper`.
+- To get all applications & their additional information, use `getApps` method from `LauncherHelper`.
 It returns a List of Maps of applications with their information.

 - Wallpaper is fetched as **Uint8List bytes** through `getWallpaper` method.
 Use these ImageData bytes in `Image.memory()` as argument to parameter `bytes` to display wallpaper.